 The power chord is notated by the letter name of the root note, followed by the number 5.
 Thus G5 is the power chord of G, C5 of C etc. (learn more about the function of the power chords in music here)

-Many guitar riffs are made exclusively of this single movable chord.
+Many guitar riffs are made exclusively of this single movable chord, though there are various ways to make the power chord sound interesting.
 Other riffs blend the power chord with other chords and triads such as major or minor.

 The first thing we’re going to do is to learn a simple guitar riff that contains only 4 chords: G5, A5, B5, C5